Generic selectors

 Telephony & Internet in Colombia

-Colombia offers a modern and relatively well-developed telephone and internet network in most parts of the country, given the natural obstacles (mountains, Amazon, after all!).
-You’ll find several mobile phone operators offering prepaid SIM cards or monthly packages.
+Colombia offers a modern, relatively well-developed telephone and Internet network in most parts of the country, given the natural obstacles (mountains, Amazon, after all!).
+You’ll find several cell phone operators offering prepaid SIM cards or monthly packages.

 How can I call a mobile or landline number in my country of residence from Colombia?

-Imagine you’re a Frenchman, a Brazilian or even a Canadian on holiday in Colombia, but you need to call someone in France, Brazil or Canada.
-How do you do this?
+Imagine you’re a Frenchman, a Brazilian or a Canadian on vacation in Colombia, but you need to call someone in France, Brazil or Canada.
+What to do?

 How can I get Internet on my phone in Colombia?